Matilda Etches: Personal life

 In 1919, Etches married the engineer Robert Bamford, who founded a company that became Aston Martin.
 They had a daughter, Patricia Bamford, who married the illustrator Robin Jacques.

 In 1950, she married the American economist and economics advisor, Paul Homan.

-She spent her later life in Brighton.
+She spent her later life at 19 Abbey Road in Brighton.
 After her death, Cecil Beaton wrote an obituary.

 Legacy

 Several Etches pieces are in the permanent collection of the Victoria and Albert Museum.
 Her 1948 evening dress of printed cotton is described as "an haute-couture interpretation of the wrapped garments traditionally worn by West African women", and a 1949 evening cape.
 In 1969, Etches donated selected items, and the cotton dress and evening cape were considered by senior V&A officials to be key acquisitions, the first modern fashion items to be so honoured.